hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 - There is a glitch in the code populating the dates: please click into the "Starting" and "Ending" fields and manually choose dates, before generating the report; otherwise, you will get an empty one.

+### Tool event reports

+On this page, primary responsibles for tools can display and download reservation and usage reports for tools (administrative staff can do this for any of the tools).

+Select usage or reservation reporting on the first pulldown menu and the appropriate tool from the second menu, then the time span for the report (by default, beginning of the year until today is selected).

+Clicking on "View event records" will then display a table, or an error message in case of missing data.
+At the beginning of the table, links are available permitting export of the data as TAB-separated text or in XLSX-format, for further processing.
+(Use the back button of the browser to return from display of TAB-separated text.)
+In case of reservations, also the reservation titles are displayed, in the last column.

 ### Accounts and projects / Alerts / User administration